norvalbv/portfolio/src/assets/blogs/memory.md

 - **Circuit Board** - Where the main components of RAM are soldered, all of which are connected via the integrated circuit.
 This ensures they can effectively communicate with each other and your CPU.
 - **Mode Register** - A dedicated chip built into the circuit, responsible for basic device operation.
 This includes the CAS latency as well as burst length and type.
 - **Memory Banks** - Where the actual onboard memory modules are stored.
 In most modern-day RAM modules, there are typically two or more memory banks.
 This means one is always accessible, whilst the other is being pre-charged, which effectively reduces any latency to improve data transfer rates.
-- **SPD Chip** - The SPD chip or serial presence detects, holds all the information about the memory type, size, speed, and access time.
+- **SPD Chip** - The SPD chip or serial presence detects, and holds all the information about the memory type, size, speed, and access time.
 - **Contact Pins** - Each RAM module will have a series of contact pins along one side of the stick.
 These pins connect to the DIMM slot(s) on your motherboard to allow the RAM module to communicate with your hardware.
 - **Heat Spreader** - A fundamental part of any RAM module is the exterior heat spreader.
 This effectively draws and spreads any excess heat to help keep temperatures down to a minimum to avoid overheating and performance loss.